KayleighSu/Tech-Elevator-Notes/Pre-Course/Algorithms/Important_Terms.md

 *Process Diagrams:*
 One way to visually document an alforithm using symbols similar to those found in flowcharts to document the required steps.

+*Objects:*
+Something that has properties, those properites can contain anything.